 Interestingly enough, writes Mr. Toubul, Mimouna celebrates North African culture, specifically the close relations between Jews and Muslims there.
 In many places it was the Muslims who brought wheat, milk and butter to the Jews at the end of the holiday so they could resume their usual cooking habits.
 Jews in Morocco were viewed as special people – as those who who blessed the land for the entire year, and the Muslims saw the holiday as an opportunity to pay back their Jewish neighbors.
 “In the city of Azemmour, Muslims allowed the Jews to use their fields and gardens for the entire day, out of a belief that the Jews would bless the land and leave it fertile.”

 In modern times Mimouna is celebrated in Israel, Turkey and now in Sicily and southern Italy with feasting, music and dancing.
-So plan your Mimouna celebration which falls this year on April 18.
+So plan your Mimouna celebration!
 Serve a dairy meal, complete with pita bread dipped in honey and raise a glass, toasting family and friends and offer everyone blessings for a year of health, happiness and good fortune.
 Chag Mimouna Sameach!